-- Your boat's engines and accessories were selected to provide optimum performance and service. - Installing different engines or other accessories may cause unwanted handling characteristics. - Should you choose to install different engines or to add accessories that will affect the boat's running trim, have an experienced marine technician perform a safety inspection and handling test before operating your boat again. - Certain modifications to your boat will result in the cancellation of your warranty protection.
+- Your boat's engine and accessories were selected to provide optimum performance and service. - Installing a different engine or other accessories may cause unwanted handling characteristics. - Should you choose to install a different engine or to add accessories that will affect the boat's running trim, have an experienced marine technician perform a safety inspection and handling test before operating your boat again.

+Certain modifications to your boat can result in cancellation of your warranty protection.
 Always check with your dealer before making any modifications to your boat.